First measurement of the $^{10}{\rm B}(\alpha,n)^{13}{\rm N}$ reaction in an inertial confinement fusion implosion at the National Ignition Facility: Initial steps toward the development of a radiochemistry mix diagnostic: Introduction

-The N201115-001-999 target consisted of a 65/35\,atomic\,\% deuterium-tritium fill ($8\,\rm atm$ at room temperature) surrounded by a Boron-doped Beryllium ablator.
-In addition to the \isotope[13]{N} measurement, RAGS was also used to measure the neutron-induced reaction on Argon $\isotope[40]{Ar}(n,\gamma)\isotope[41]{Ar}$, providing an additional diagnostic for the areal density of the remaining ablator material at the time of the DT burn, in a similar manner as Ref.~\onlinecite{Wilson:2017}.
-(Argon was present in the Beryllium ablator as a by-product of the sputter-coating fabrication process.)
-The gamma reaction history (GRH) capability\cite{Herrmann:2010} was used to measure $4.4\,\rm MeV$ gamma from the de-excitation of Carbon $2^+$ excited states coming from the $\isotope[9]{Be}(\alpha,n)\isotope[12]{C^*}$ reaction, as a cross calibration for the RadChem diagnostic.
-This cross-section is also shown in \cref{fig:cross} (blue diamonds).
-The capsule produced $4.04\cdot10^{14}$ DT neutrons, and approximately $7\cdot10^{6}$ 13-Nitrogen and $10^{5}$ 41-Argon.
-A combination of low signal and competition between the $4.4\,\rm MeV$ and the DT fusion gamma rays allowed only an upper limit of $2\cdot10^{12}$ of the $4.4\,\rm MeV$ gamma ray yield, see \cref{tab:exp}.
+The N201115-001 target consisted of a 65/35\,at.\,\% deuterium-tritium fill ($8\,\rm atm$ at room temperature) surrounded by a boron-doped beryllium ablator.
+In addition to the \isotope[13]{N} measurement, RAGS was also used to measure the neutron-induced reaction on argon, $\isotope[40]{Ar}(n,\gamma)\isotope[41]{Ar}$, providing a potential additional diagnostic for the areal density of the remaining ablator material at the time of the DT burn, in a similar manner as Ref.~\onlinecite{Wilson:2017}.
+As described later in the manuscript, the \isotope[41]{Ar} signal can also be used as a mix metric together with \isotope[13]{N}.
+(Argon was present in the beryllium ablator as a by-product of the sputter-coating fabrication process.)
+The gamma reaction history (GRH) capability\cite{Herrmann:2010} was also employed in an attempt to measure $4.4\,\rm MeV$ gamma from the de-excitation of carbon $2^+$ excited states coming from the $\isotope[9]{Be}(\alpha,n)\isotope[12]{C^*}$ reaction, as a cross calibration for the RadChem diagnostic.
+This reaction cross section is also shown in \cref{fig:cross} (blue diamonds).
+The capsule produced $4.04\cdot10^{14}$ DT neutrons, and $7\cdot10^{6}$ \isotope[13]{N} and $10^{5}$ \isotope[41]{Ar}.
+A combination of low signal and competition between the $4.4\,\rm MeV$ and the DT fusion gamma rays allowed only an upper limit of $2\cdot10^{12}$ of the $4.4\,\rm MeV$ gamma ray yield (see \cref{tab:exp} and the discussion in Sec.~\ref{sec:exp}).
+Due to the ablator being made primarily of beryllium, the GRH signal was not able to infer a shell $\rho R$ from the data as has been done for carbon-based ablators.\cite{Meaney:2021}

-This manuscript is organized as follows.
-In \cref{sec:target}, we discuss the target design and fabrication process.
-We introduce the 1D pre-shot modeling and the RadChem post-processing framework in \cref{sec:analysis}, and discuss sensitivities observed from applying this methodology to our 1D simulations.
-The experimental results are presented in \cref{sec:exp}, and more detailed 2D post-shot modeling is also considered here.
-Lastly, we conclude in \cref{sec:concl} and discuss next steps for the platform.
+The remainder of the paper is organized as follows.
+In Sec.~\ref{sec:target}, we discuss the target design, the radiation-hydrodynamics modeling framework and initial optimization studies, and the target fabrication process.
+In Sec.~\ref{sec:analysis}, we present tuned post-shot simulations in 1D, the RadChem post-processing framework is introduced, and we discuss sensitivities observed from applying this methodology to our 1D simulations.
+The experimental results are presented in Sec.~\ref{sec:exp}, and more detailed 2D radiation-hydrodynamics modeling is also considered here.
+Finally, we conclude in Sec.~\ref{sec:concl} and discuss next steps for the platform.